nolanschan/nolanschan.github.io/projects/quadcopter/index.markdown

 ## Flight Controller Software ##

 Among other tasks, I was in charge of the flight controller software.
 With no prior knowledge about flight controllers, I looked into all the open-source flight controllers I could find.
 The final version of our flight controller heavily references <a href="http://www.brokking.net/ymfc-al_main.html">Project YMFC-AL</a> by Joop Brokking, whose informative and well-documented code and process contributed greatly to our understanding and implementation of our own project.
-While I rewrote the entire program myself to ensure I understood it and made some minor structural changes to the code, I must give credit to where it's due.
+His code was used as a base for our flight controller program.

 ## PID Tuning ##